-Our Cobanero chili is a rare Mayan variety of chili pepper, only grown in the mountains around the city of Cobán in Guatemala.
+Our Cobanero Chili is a rare Mayan variety of chili pepper, grown in the mountains around the city of Cobán, Guatemala.
 It has a lush, fruity aroma and a fierce, smoky heat that makes everything taste better.
 Perfect for anyone who appreciates true chili flavor.

 They're SO good - fruity like a peach, sweet, slightly smoky, and brightly spicy.
-Use caution - at 30,000-50,000 in Scoville units, these chilis pack a punch, they're spicier than serrano peppers and in the same range as cayenne peppers.
+They're spicier than serrano peppers and in the same range as cayenne.

 What they're saying:

 "I add the Burlap & Barrel Cobanero to everything."
 Cookbook Author Hetty McKinnon tells the Wall Street Journal

 "The burnished red flakes can be used in a wide range of dishes; they add a bright fruitiness and tantalizing spiciness unlike the straightforward, one-dimensional heat of standard crushed red pepper." -Kate Krader, Bloomberg

 “These fruity, smoky Guatemalan peppers are my No. 1 favorite chile flakes.
 They are the key ingredient in my ginger cookies to help amplify the heat, and the perfect popcorn seasoning.
 I also keep a jar of infused olive oil at the ready to brush on focaccia, or drizzle over anything else.” -Zoë Kanan, Pastry Chef and Eater Young Gun

 - Ingredients: 100% Cobanero chili pepper (Capsicum annuum)